 Tables 4 and 5 showed that SC is strongly connected to T and V. The two connections are analyzed in Figures 5 and 6.
 The end of section 4 suggested that it is worth separating latecomers from old HICs.
-The latecomers are in two groups: The South European group is Cyprus, Greece, Italy, and Malta.
-The Asian group of Singapore, South Korea, Taiwan, and Hong Kong, which is special as it has moved from being a soft colony to become a province in China.
+The latecomers are in two groups: The South European group is Cyprus, Greece, Israel, Italy, Malta, Portugal and Spain.
+The Asian high growth-group of Hong Kong, Singapore, South Korea, and Taiwan.

 On the face of it the causality between these variables may be quite complex.
 A kernel regression is always a member of a pair, as the kernel for x = x(y) can always be made for y = y(x) as well.
 The two kernels are often surprisingly different as the data are sorted by y in the first regression and by x in the second.
 The difference in the pair may tell a story, see ibid.
-In the case at hand, the kernels pairs $[K^{SC}(T, 0.4), K^T(SC, 4)]$ and $[K^{SC}(V, 0.4), K^V(SC, 4)]$, are similar.
+In the case at hand, the kernels pairs $(K^{SC}(T, bw))$ and $K^T(SC, bw)$, $(K^{SC}(V, bw))$ and $K^V(SC, bw)$, are similar.
 This suggests simultaneity, so the analysis does not suggest a causal direction.